-In this context we also wish to refer to the following:
+In this context we also refer to the following:

-Fenwick, Peter and Brayne, Sue, Information brochures: Nearing the End of Life - A Guide for Relatives and Friends of the Dying and End-of-Life Experiences - A Guide for Carers of the Dying
+Peter Fenwick and Sue Brayne, Nearing the End of Life – A Guide for Relatives and Friends of the Dying and End-of-Life Experiences – A Guide for Carers of the Dying.

 Eksistens og Udødelighed Band 1 (Existence and Immortality 1)

 I Begyndelsen var Tomheden (In the Beginning there was the Emptiness)

 Kosmisk Kemi (Cosmic Chemistry)

 Pim Van Lommel: